-LEANN HACKMAN-CARTY: President, Canada
+LEANN HACKMAN-CARTY: President, ISD Canada

 In addition to her ongoing contract work as CEO for Economic Developers Alberta, Leann is also the Canadian President for the Institute for Sustainable Development (ISD).
-In this capacity she is working with communities across the United States on specific long-term recovery and resiliency initiatives.
-She also runs her own consulting firm, HackmanCarty & Associates that focuses in business and economic recovery.
+In this capacity, she is working with communities across the United States on specific long-term recovery and resiliency initiatives.
+She also runs her own consulting firm, HackmanCarty & Associates, that focuses in business and economic recovery.

 Leann has significant business and economic disaster recovery experience.
 At the end of 2014, she completed an Economic Disaster Recovery Project with ten Southern Alberta flood-impacted communities and Treaty 7 Community Futures (Siksika/Stoney).
 As a part of this, she organized eleven technical assistance teams and completed individual business and economic recovery reports.
 Some of the organizational and funding partners include: IEDC, BCEDA, the Government of Alberta (Innovation & Advanced Education), Shell, RBC Foundation, the Canadian Red Cross, and the U.S. Consulate in Calgary.
 At the time, it was the largest economic recovery project of its kind in Canadian history.